liuggio/StatsDClientBundle/Resources/doc/installation.md

 ```

-For example the `liuggio_stats_d_client.collector.dbal` will collect a lot of information about doctrine logging.
+For example the `liuggio_stats_d_client.collector.dbal` will collect a lot of the information provided by the doctrine logging.